saturnus-ringar/django-bootleg/README.md

 > Just a name.
 It's not used in URLs.

 HOME_URL = default **None**
-> Just a string.
+> The home/index URL of the site.
+Just a string.
 The string will be URL-reverse():ed

 ### Logging
 LOG_DIR - default **'/dev/null'**